Nishant Batsha is a writer of fiction and histories.

 He is currently revising his first three novels.
 What began as a single novel that weaved together the global movement, tragedy, and resilience of two migrants as they made their way to California in the mid-1980s slowly turned into a trilogy of stories.
 He has completed drafts of these novels: Washed Ashore, All That Floats, and The Tideline.

-He holds a PhD in history from Columbia University.
+He holds a PhD in history from Columbia University, as well as a master's from the University of Oxford and an undergraduate degree from Columbia.
 His academic research focused on Indian indentured labor in Trinidad and Fiji.

-Nishant's writing has been supported by fellowships such as the Paul and Daisy Soros Fellowship for New Americans.
+Nishant's writing has been supported by fellowships such as the Paul & Daisy Soros Fellowship for New Americans.
 He lives in the San Francisco Bay Area with his wife and cat.